by Jen Dyment

 Data breaches are serious, especially when it involves customer information or critical intellectual property.
 Whether or not there has been a security breach, if you are the buyer, your job is to uncover this information before the deal is made.

 What about vulnerabilities within your organization?
-During the due diligence process, there are ways you can mitigate security risks on your end.
+During M&A due diligence, there are ways you can mitigate security risks on your end.
 The types of information that need to be safeguarded include issues, risks and financial information.

 It’s important to prevent someone with malicious intent from getting enough information to figure out the company that may be acquired.
 We already know that the consequences of data leaks can be devastating – halted deals, lost leverage in negotiations, and regulatory crackdowns from financial service regulators – just to name a few.